jju/stubbl/seasons/gcx/week09.md

 ## matches to watch

 Rivalry match between the bottom-dwelling Tide and the good Claws could be high scoring, even if the Claws should dominate.
 It just takes one bad bounce and we'll be off the 16-16 scoring pace.
 (The record number of TDs in a single UBBL match is 15.)
-Though the Arborists are faltering a bit they're still favoured to defeat the Glorious Hounds.
+Though the Arboreal Menace are faltering a bit they're still favoured to defeat the Glorious Hounds.
 At this point in the season, I might need to be paid to watch a Kaiju Dynamo match, but some people think they have a shot against the Gore Farmers.

 ## recap